Circular orders: topology and continuous actions: Functions of bounded variation on ordered sets

+By Theorem \ref{newprinciple}, $BV^{\prec}_r(X(c),[c,d])$ is a tame family on the linearly ordered space $X(c)$, and therefore its subfamily $F_q$ is also tame.
+Because $q$ is surjective, Fact \ref{f:lift-TameFamily} immediately guarantees that the original family $F$ is tame on $X$. \end{proof}

-\begin{thm} Let $X$ be a $\LOTS$ or a $\COTS$ and $M$ be a compact metric space (e.g., $M=[c,d]$).
-Then every bounded variation function $f \colon X \to M$ is fragmented (Baire 1, if $(X,\tau_{R_X})$ is Polish). \end{thm} \begin{proof} For the particular case of $M=[c,d]$ and $X \in$ LOTS use Corollary \ref{c:BVisFr}.
-Now, for $X \in $ COTS, combine Lemma \ref{l:lift-BV} and Lemma \ref{l:lift-fragm}.
-For the general case of $M$ observe that 1-Lipschitz functions
+\begin{thm} Let $X$ be a $\LOTS$ or a $\COTS$, and let $M$ be a compact metric space.
+Then every bounded variation function $f \colon X \to M$ is fragmented.
+Furthermore, if the natural topology $(X,\lambda_{R_X})$ is Polish, then $f$ is of Baire class 1. \end{thm}

+\begin{proof} \textit{Case 1: The scalar case.} Assume $M$ is a bounded interval $[c,d] \subset \R$.
+If $X$ is a $\LOTS$, the fragmentability of $f$ follows directly from Corollary \ref{c:BVisFr}.
+If $X$ is a $\COTS$, fix an arbitrary $c \in X$.
+By Lemma \ref{l:lift-BV}, the pullback $f \circ q_c$ has bounded variation on the linearly ordered split space $X(c)$.
+By the LOTS case, $f \circ q_c$ is fragmented, and Lemma \ref{l:lift-fragm} immediately implies that the original function $f$ is fragmented on $X$.